Grade 9 immunizations in B.C.

 For more information on Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.

-It is important to stay in the clinic for 15 minutes after getting any immunization because there is an extremely rare possibility, less than 1 in a million, of a life-threatening allergic reaction called anaphylaxis.
-This may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
+It is important to stay in the clinic for 15 minutes after getting any vaccine.
+There is an extremely rare possibility of a life-threatening allergic reaction called anaphylaxis.
+This happens in less than one in a million people who get the vaccine.
+Symptoms may include hives, difficulty breathing or swelling of the throat, tongue or lips.
 If this reaction occurs, your health care provider is prepared to treat it.
 Emergency treatment includes administration of epinephrine (adrenaline) and transfer by ambulance to the nearest emergency department.
 If symptoms develop after you leave the clinic, call 9-1-1 or the local emergency number.

 Who should not get a vaccine?

-• People who have had a life-threatening allergic reaction to a previous dose of vaccine, or to any part of the vaccine
+• Had a life-threatening allergic reaction to a previous dose of a tetanus, diphtheria or pertussis vaccine, or to any part of the vaccine

-• People who developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting a tetanus vaccine, without another cause being identified, should not get the Tdap vaccine.
-GBS is rare and can result in weakness and paralysis of the body's muscles.
-It most commonly occurs after infections.
-In rare cases, GBS can also occur after some vaccines
+• Developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting a tetanus vaccine, without another cause being identified.
+GBS is a rare condition that can result in weakness and paralysis of the body's muscles.
+It most commonly occurs after infections, but in rare cases can also occur after some vaccines

 There is no need to delay getting immunized because of a cold or other mild illness.
-However, if you have concerns, speak with your health care provider.
+If you have concerns, speak with your health care provider.

-For tips on how to help your child have a positive immunization experience visit ImmunizeBC at https://immunizebc.ca/children/have-positive-experience/tips-school-age-teens.
+For tips on how to help your child have a positive immunization experience, visit HealthLink BC: Have a positive experience: Tips for school-age children & teens.